aaaalegalli/author-graph/README.md

 The functions used are:

 - `invertedConf(dataset)`
-It takes as input the whole dataset and returns the inverted index with authors as keys and their publications as values.
+It takes as input the whole dataset and returns the inverted index with conference id as keys and the authors as values.
 - `b_centrality(graph)`
 It calculates betweeness centrality of the nodes of the graph given as input and plots an histogram of the index calculated.
 - `c_centrality(graph)`